sphinx-doc/sphinx/doc/latex.rst

      if this final colon is to be removed.

   .. versionadded:: 7.4.0 The ``\sphinxdotitlerowwithicon`` LaTeX command,
-     (renamed at 8.1.0 ``sphinxdotitlerow``, former name kept for backward compatibility)
+     (renamed at 8.1.0 ``\sphinxdotitlerow``, former name kept for backward compatibility)
-     whose first argument is the admonition type, so that it can recover the associated colours and icon for the title row, and the second argument gets typeset after the icon.
+     whose first argument is the admonition type, so that it can recover the associated colors and icon for the title row, and the second argument gets typeset after the icon.

   .. todo:: The fact that we must employ ``\sphinxremovefinalcolon`` is a